Better-Conversations/docs.bettercourses.org/source/blog/2024-10-22-what-links-bulls.md

 tags: clean-language, complexity
 ---

-# What links Bulls and Better Conversations?[^Picasso]
+# What links Bulls and Better Conversations?

-[^Picasso]: Revised from an original post on the Better Conversations [community](https://community.betterconversations.foundation/t/what-links-bulls-and-better-conversations/516) on 6 February 2024.

 We’ve been working on Better Conversations for a while now.
 We've iterated and improved the course and learned a lot along the way.
 We’ve had to make some tough decisions about what to include and what to leave out, which we are often asked about.
-This article is an attempt to explain our thinking by framing it in the context of Picasso’s Bull Series.
+This article is an attempt to explain our thinking by framing it in the context of Picasso’s Bull Series[^Picasso].

+[^Picasso]: Revised from an original post on the Better Conversations [community](https://community.betterconversations.foundation/t/what-links-bulls-and-better-conversations/516) on 6 February 2024.

 In this work, Picasso was experimenting with new media and taking an unconventional approach.
 He created a series of prints that show progression towards the essence of a bull.
 Over a period of time he found a representation that was enough to evoke the idea of a bull with just 12 lines[^artsy].